Jon Bickel, MD, MS

 Inspired not only by Dr. Becich’ s vision for the wide ranging possibilities of bioinformatics in medicine, I also appreciated the idea production gained through the Colloquium series with exposure to so many prominent leaders in the field.
 Furthermore, the project work in preparation for the American Medical Informatics Association (AMIA) conference provided an ideal educational advantage shaped via academic work guided by academic experience.
 Through attaining knowledge of a valuable tool such as workflow analysis, DBMI unlocked doors I couldn’t have opened myself.
 My Informatics training provided a great basis for my day to day life in my current position at Boston Children’s Hospital by exposure to such aspects as project management, databases and data warehousing, and human computer interaction (HCI).
 Thanks to DBMI, I was able to carve myself a unique niche in the world of medical information processing - working 80% IT, 20% clinical; thus creating an ideal situation that suggests great opportunities for the future.

-Jon is presently Director of Clinical Research Informatics at Children's Hospital Boston, as well as Clinical Instructor at the Harvard Medical School, in the Department of Pediatric Emergency Medicine, also located in the Children’s Hospital of Boston in Massachusetts, USA.
+Jon is presently Director of Business Intelligence & Clinical Research Informatics, Harvard University.
 He is a proud graduate of the University of Pittsburgh Medical School and earned his Masters of Biomedical Informatics at the Department of Biomedical Informatics, also at the University of Pittsburgh.
 Previously, Jon was Clinical Instructor at the Children’s Hospital of Pittsburgh of UPMC where he was instrumental in the development and implementation of the electronic medical record, achieving a hospital-wide paperless system.